arestivo/slides/markdown/indexes.md

 # Clustering

-PostgreSQL does not support primary indexes but the *CLUSTER* command can be used to reorder a table based on one &mdash; and only one &mdash; index.
+PostgreSQL does not support primary indexes but the *CLUSTER* command can be used to reorder a table based on one &mdash; **and only one** &mdash; index.

 ~~~sql
 CLUSTER table_name USING index_name;
 ~~~

-Clustering is a one-time operation: when the table is subsequently updated, the changes are not clustered.
+Clustering is a **one-time** operation: when the table is subsequently updated, the changes are not clustered.

 If needed, clustering can be set to run periodically using [cron](https://en.wikipedia.org/wiki/Cron).
+PostgreSQL remembers which indexes were clustered, so a single CLUSTER command with **no parameters** is enough.

 ---